 I am worried about my student.
 Can you go to his/her room and talk to them?

 Our staff members do not initiate phone calls, emails, or room visits to students.
-We do, however, have appointments available every day for students to come in and meet with a therapist (encourage them to call early for same day appointments).
 If you believe your student is reluctant to call the Student Counseling Center, we would be happy to consult with you individually about your concerns.
 You may also call 865-974-HELP 24/7 to consult with a mental health professional.

 How do I know if my student needs counseling?